 About the Illinois Economic Development Regions

 Illinois’ ten Economic Development Regions were established to implement federal Workforce Innovation and Opportunity Act (WIOA) programming.
 The Economic Development Regions coordinate workforce development activities, service delivery, and resources throughout local areas in the regions.
 Regions are required to develop regional Economic Development Plans every 4 years to plan for workforce development, education and training, and business growth across the region.
-Though the CEJA programs not funded through federal WIOA dollars, clean energy workforce development should ideally be integrated into regions’ larger workforce development and plans.
+Though the CEJA programs are not funded through federal WIOA dollars, clean energy workforce development should ideally be integrated into regions’ larger workforce development and plans.
 We hope these data packets will help with this integration.

 About the Data